PJanisio/ewelinkApiPhp/README.md

 ```

-## Example of class usage - device  monitoring
+## Ready to deploy Device Monitoring application

-Please see example app written based on this class that checks and update chosen parameters in real time (using asynchronous calls)
+Please see example app written based on this class that checks and update chosen parameters in real time (using asynchronous calls) using both HTTP and websocket method alltogether.

 [Device Monitoring APP](https://github.com/PJanisio/ewelinkapiphp-device-monitoring)